 How to Germinate the Seeds: The seeds often are dormant in two ways.
 First plant the seeds in the fall in a prop tray outside or refrigerate.
 In the spring plant the seeds roughly 1/2 inch to 1 inch deep.
 A tap root will form the first season.
 In the second year a small grass like hair will spout and this is really the beginning of the bulb.
 After that the bulb can be moved and planted in its original spot.
 The reason you do not see this bulb for sale much is the length of time to develop a saleable bulb.
 If for sale, often they sell for double or triple a normal lily bulb.
 But once established the bulbs can live for many decades and self regenerate from seeds.

-3 ounces of seed.
-9000 plus seeds.
+About 3 ounces of seed.
+11,000 plus seeds.
 Seed has some blanks in it but we do not count the blanks as part of the viable seed count.